mickjeon/amazon_sales_prediction/README.md

 ## Second Model: Neural Network

-To predict product ratings, we utilized a neural network as the second model.
+To predict product ratings, we developed an Aritficial Neural Network as the second model.
 However, there wasn't any significant improvement compared to the first model.

 Given that most ratings fall within the 3-4 range, the key to building a good model is in filtering out ratings of 1 and 5.
-Although our first model, polynomial regression, performed reasonably well within the 3-4 rating range, it was significantly bad in predicting ratings of 1 and 5.
+Although our first model, polynomial regression model, performed reasonably well within the 3-4 rating range, it was significantly bad in predicting ratings of 1 and 5.
 Similarly, our second model, the neural network, also struggled with predicting ratings of 1 and 5.

 We suspected that normalizing the ratings between 0 and 1 might be the cause.
 Our loss function, MSE, reacts less sensitively to large errors when values are between 0 and 1 compared to the original 1-5 scale.

 Therefore, we rebuilt the neural network model using the original rating scale of 1-5.
-To compare performance, we re-evaluated our first model, polynomial regression, using the original rating scale.
+To compare performance, we re-evaluated our first model, polynomial regression model, using the original rating scale.
 When using the original 1-5 rating scale with the neural network model, we observed a significant improvement in predicting ratings of 1 and 5.

+After trying out a couple different model, we decided that our baseline ANN is a network that uses 4 hidden layers with 32 nodes in each of the layers.
+We chose relu as the activation function except for the last layer, which had linear activation.

 ### K-Fold Cross Validation
-The MSE for the polynomial model using the 1-5 scale was TODO, and for the neural network model with the 1-5 scale, it was TODO.
+The test MSE for the polynomial model using the 1-5 scale was 0.192, and for the neural network model with the 1-5 scale, it was 0.137.
-To validate the models' performance, we conducted k-fold cross-validation and achieved TODO as the average MSE.
+To validate the model's performance, we conducted k-fold cross-validation and achieved 0.216 as the average validation MSE.
+We believed that we could do better with an ANN and therefore, performed hyper-parameter tuning.

 ### Hyperparameter Tuning
 Furthermore, to optimize the neural network model's performance, we performed hyperparameter tuning, exploring variations such as: